DSOlab/widera_2023_access/PartB.md

 ### 1.2.1 Proposed Methodology

-Modern Space Geodesy input is based on four fundamental observational pillars, namelly GNSS, DORIS, SLR and VLBI.
+Modern Space Geodesy input is based on four fundamental observational pillars, namely GNSS, DORIS, SLR and VLBI.
 These four techniques provide the crucial dataset to study the Earth system and in turn provide the prerequisite products for a wide range of space-based applications and study fields.

-While NTUA has a well established expertise in the field of GNSS, verifiable by its constribution in international consortia (e.g. EUREF) and its long list of relevant publications in scientific journals, its lacks knowledge, involvement and expertise in the other three techniques that lay at the core of Space Geodesy.
+While NTUA has a well established expertise in the field of GNSS, verifiable by its contribution in international consortia (e.g. EUREF) and its long list of relevant publications in scientific journals, its lacks knowledge, involvement and expertise in the other three techniques that lay at the core of Space Geodesy.
 This severely weakens both its academic and research capabilities at the field, as